 Black Diamond, with their Route 95, is entering the fray with a heavy touring ski.
 This is an interesting niche, especially when one considers that even alpine ski manufacturers are pumping out touring skis that weigh pounds less.
-The manufacturer emphasizes durability of the Route 95; while our test period indicated zero durability issues, we didn't have any issues with lighter skis over the months we tested.
+The manufacturer emphasizes the durability of the Route 95; while our test period indicated zero durability issues, we also didn't have many issues with lighter skis over the seasons we've tested.
 Generally, we recommend most users choose skis lighter than the Route 95.
 Cousin (Blizzard and BD skis are, apparently, made in the same factory) Best Buy Blizzard Zero G 95 is much lighter and skis just as well, if not better, in most conditions.
+If you really don't care about weight and can get a good deal on these, they are worth your consideration.
+Other products, though, will ski uphill and downhill better.

 Our Analysis and Test Results

-Black Diamond's description of the Route 95 mentions "durability" a number of times.
+Black Diamond's description of the Route 95 mentions "durability" several times.
 Touring skis aren't usually marketed this way.
 Our interpretation of this is that it is a way of explaining the weight.
-These are heavy skis to be considered touring specialists and for the weight, we wish they skied downhill better.
-We had no durability issues with our test pair, but other users report online that the top sheet chips more readily than others.
+These are heavy skis to be considered touring specialists.
+For the weight, we wish they skied downhill better.
+We had no such issues with our test pair, but other users report online that the top sheet chips more readily than others.
 For the weight, other skis go downhill much better, and we have assessed other products that ski as well at a much, much lower weight.
 The best news about the Route 95 is that it is inexpensive to begin with and can be found even more deeply discounted and widely available.

 A pair of skis pushing 7.5 pounds for the pair is also pushing toward the mass of light all-mountain resort skis.
 These are heavy touring skis.
-Most users will find the mass fatiguing at the end of medium to long days, as compared to using lighter kit.
+Most users will find the mass fatiguing at the end of medium to long days, as compared to using a lighter kit.
 When we correct for width in our "surface area to weight" calculation, the Route 95 stands out even more.
-It is nearly as beefy as the true outlier Top Pick big gun Black Crows Corvus Freebird.
-The other Top Pick ultralight Atomic Backland UL 78 is less than 2/3 the mass of the Route 95.
+Our Top Pick ultralight ski selection is less than 2/3 the mass of the Route 95.
+Many excellent skis are 75-90% the weight of the Route 95.

 Stability at Speed